eslawski/QuickList/README.md

 - Implement the concept of a due date.
 Also allow for sorting of tasks by due date.
 - Support multiple lists
 - Enable list sharing to share tasks with friends/family
+- Be able to search/filter tasks based on user input